nuvolos-cloud/nuvolos-docs/getting-started/instructors/add-teaching-material.md

 Alternatively, you can click on the 'Upload files' tile in the Overview course checklist and it will directly open the file upload modal.

 ![](<../../.gitbook/assets/Screen Shot 2021-05-20 at 3.28.02 PM.png>)

+For more details on managing files, see the [File Navigator Guide](../../features/file-system-and-storage/file-navigator.md).